duckietown/duckietown-manual/src/60-learning-experiences/lx-components.md

 Editor interface for launching notebooks in a learning experience
 ```

-A _Notebook Activity_ introduces key concepts within a Jupyter notebook that learners can work through to cement, visualize, and implement their understanding.
+A _notebook activity_ introduces key concepts within a Jupyter notebook that learners can work through to cement, visualize, and implement their understanding.
 Tab through the gallery of notebooks below for a few examples of notebook features.

 `````{tab-set}
 ````{tab-item} Image Filtering